 Those effects sound fantastic.
 So, does stevia actually do all of that?
 And, even more importantly, is it safe?
 These questions are important, as despite how widely used the sweetener is, there’s plenty of controversy about its effects on health.

-Is Stevia Good For Your Health?
+Is Stevia Good For You?

 - What Is Stevia?